Datronizer/sheridan-vault/semester-1/python-prog12583/Concepts/Floating-Point Numbers.md

 We start with a question: how do we denote real numbers in computer language?
 One way is to return all these numbers to a common form.
 Take $3.14$ for example.
 How do we notate this in [[memory & compiler maps]]?

-We can do what is colloquially known as "numeric gymnastics", specifically, we convert the decimal number into [[scientific notation]], then store its constituents in memory maps.
+We can do what is colloquially known as "numeric gymnastics", specifically, we convert the decimal number into [[Scientific Notation]], then store its constituents in memory maps.
 ## Storage
 Let's say we want to store Pi.
 Pi is $3.14$ and $3.14 * 10^2 = 314\equiv 314 * 10^-2 = 3.14$.